dwjoyce/pythonbook/First program.rst

     :width: 250pt
     :align: center

 Your program will now run!
-It should all look vaguely like this:
+It should look roughly like this:

 .. image:: screenshots/idle_run.png
     :width: 90%